flow-project/flow/docs/source/cistar_setup.rst

 ::

     source activate rllab-distributed
-    cd <path to learning-traffic>/cistar_dev/examples
+    cd <path to learning-traffic>/flow_dev/examples
     python sugiyama.py

-This means that you have cistar properly configured with SUMO.
+This means that you have flow properly configured with SUMO.

 ::

-    cd <path to learning-traffic>/cistar_dev/examples
+    cd <path to learning-traffic>/flow_dev/examples
     python mixed-rl-single-lane.py

-This means that you have cistar properly configured with both SUMO and rllab.
-Congratulations, you now have cistar set up!
+This means that you have flow properly configured with both SUMO and rllab.
+Congratulations, you now have flow set up!

 Common Bugs
 ===========